octokit/handbook/README.md

 In order to initiate a grant authorization request, the client redirects a user to GitHub’s [authorization endpoint](https://tools.ietf.org/html/rfc6749#section-3.1) on github.com, see [Request a user’s identity](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#1-request-a-users-github-identity).

 The first time the user opens the page, all scopes requested by the client are displayed for the user to review.
-If the user grants the authorization request, they get redirected to redirect OAuth App’s redirect URL, with an additional `?code=` query parameter set to the grant’s [authorization code](https://tools.ietf.org/html/rfc6749#section-1.3.1).
+If the user grants the authorization request, they get redirected to the OAuth App’s redirect URL, with an additional `?code=` query parameter set to the grant’s [authorization code](https://tools.ietf.org/html/rfc6749#section-1.3.1).
 GitHub does not support [implicit grants](https://tools.ietf.org/html/rfc6749#section-4.2).

 </div>
 <div style="overflow: hidden">

 <a href="assets/oauth-code-redirect.png"><img width=300 align=right src="assets/oauth-code-redirect.png"></a>

-The client then exchanges the authorization code and the OAuth App’s `client_id` and `client_secret` for an OAuth access token using using GitHub’s [token endpoint](https://tools.ietf.org/html/rfc6749#section-3.2).
-Note that GitHub’s OAuth Access tokens do not expire, there are no refresh tokens as described in the [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-6).
+The client then exchanges the authorization code and the OAuth App’s `client_id` and `client_secret` for an OAuth access token using GitHub’s [token endpoint](https://tools.ietf.org/html/rfc6749#section-3.2).
+Note that GitHub’s OAuth Access tokens do not expire and there are no refresh tokens as described in the [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-6).

 </div>